grisu/gricli/src/main/resources/help/commands/clear.md

 Currently available lists in gricli are:

-    files       : The files assocaited with a job.
+    files       : The files associated with a job.

 Example usage: